MathiasStadler/armbian-sunxi-fel-boot/README.md

 > - follow the instruction after the compilation and image preparation phase
 > - for more details please visit the linked  website and repos

-# Hint and Errors
+# Hints and Errors
-- if you find any .... please let me know that => stadler-mathias@web.de
+- if you find any .... please let me know => stadler-mathias@web.de
 - a screenshot , a one liner ... is more as enough

 # Preparations